zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-lifetime.md

 ### Child lifetime managers

-The maximum amount of time that a child lifetime manager can exist is the lifetime of their parent.
-However, they can be disposed before their parent is disposed.
+The maximum amount of time that a child lifetime manager can exist is the lifetime of its parent.
+However, they can be disposed before the parent is disposed.

 When the developer is aware that extension child resources will have lifetimes that are shorter than that of the blade, a child lifetime manager can be created with the  `container.createChildLifetimeManager()` command, and sent to `ViewModel` constructors or whereever a lifetime manager object is needed.
 When the extension completes using those resources, the `dispose()` method can be explicitly called on the child lifetime manager.
 If the `dispose()` method is not called, the child lifetime manager will be disposed when its parent is disposed.

 <!-- TODO:  Determine whether the disposing of the  child lifetime manager  when its parent is disposed is implicit. -->

-In the following example, a data cache contains data.
+In the following example, a data cache already contains data.
 Each item is displayed as a row in a grid.
-A button is displayed separately in a section located below the grid.
-The `mapInto()` function is used to map the data cache items to the grid items, and to create a button and add it to the section.
+A button is displayed in a section below the grid.
+The `mapInto()` function maps specific data cache items to the view grid items, and creates the button to add to the section.
+The `itemLifetime` child lifetime manager is automatically created by the `mapInto()` function.

 ```ts
 let gridItems = this._view.items.mapInto(container, (itemLifetime, item) => {